The story of Paul Robinson, the man Gullit played instead of Alan Shearer

-“Basically, Alan was smiling again,” he said.
+“Basically, Alan was smiling again,” he says.

 “He was England captain.
 Obviously nobody is bigger than the club, and he didn’t make decisions or anything like that, but he owned the dressing room.
 Not in a bad way, everybody loved him, and you knew that if he was happy, he was getting you one, two or three goals a game.”